Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 That is exactly where AI applications are heading.

-We will increasingly evaluate software not just on features, but on qualities that used to belong to people:
-* Does it show good judgment?
-* Does it communicate clearly?
-* Does it understand context?
-* Does it escalate appropriately?
-* Does it act with restraint?
-* Does it improve with feedback?
-* Does it represent us well?
+We will increasingly evaluate software not just on features, but on qualities that used to belong to people: Does it show good judgment?
+Does it communicate clearly?
+Does it understand context?
+Does it escalate appropriately?
+Does it act with restraint?
+Does it improve with feedback?
+Does it represent us well?

 This is why AI products feel more personal, more powerful, and more risky than traditional SaaS.

 They are not just systems of record.

-**They are systems of interpretation and action.**
+They are systems of interpretation and action.

 And systems of interpretation are never neutral.

-### Final thought
+### The shift that changes everything

 The most important shift in AI-enabled applications is not that software can now generate text.